loganrmo/dotfiles/README.md

 # dotfiles
 Repo I use to store my config files for different Linux applications on Linux Mint.
 I run XFCE desktop with i3-gaps as the window manager, Picom as a compositor, lxappearance for GTK settings, and Rofi as my application launcher.

+Meant for personal use - settings and keybindings are specific to my workflow and not documented.